 Children – College students – Churches.
-This is a win-win-win formula, but relationships are at the heart of everything we do.
-It is through relationships that lives are transformed.
+This is a win-win-win formula where relationships are at the heart of everything we do.
+It is through relationships that lives and communities are transformed.

 Our mission underscores our ultimate purpose: to transform communities.
 This end result is highlighted in the center of our theory of change diagram.

 We believe that transformation, both individual and communal, happens through mutual relationships.
 At PT, community transformation is about the restoration of

 relationships with God and neighbor.
 In an increasingly isolated and disconnected society, PT creates connection – to neighbor, to God, and to ourselves – that

 transcends racial, socioeconomic, and generational boundaries.
 Building mutual relationships is a slow, arduous and messy process, but leads to lasting change in communities.

 Engaging children, college-age young adults, and churches:

 PT’s program model intentionally connects three groups – children, college-age young adults, and churches.
 The program engages children in holistic development, strengthening their literacy, social-emotional and spiritual skills.
 At the same time, young adults are engaged in purposeful leadership and ministry as they lead children’s programming, live in an intentional Christian community, and focus on vocational discernment.
 And, the program is a tool to connect churches with their communities through hosting and supporting out-of- school-